tdelhaise/box/SPECS.md

 - Register/update presence in embedded LS on start and periodically (keep‑alive with last_seen).
 Presence is also published into `/uuid`.
 - Enforce ACLs per queue and per user/node.
 - Persist objects under a storage root: default filesystem layout: `<root>/<user_uuid>/<queue>/<digest>` with metadata sidecar.
 LS data is also persisted via `/uuid` and `/location` queues.
+- Swift rewrite default root: `~/.box/queues/` (configurable later).
+The daemon MUST provision this directory on first boot and ensure a writable `INBOX/` queue exists before accepting traffic; failure is fatal.
 - Optional at‑rest encryption with a server‑managed key.
 - Rate limiting and DoS protection per source.